14-30 November 2019

 Arrive at Narita or Haneda Airport and make your way to our accommodation located in Asakusa.
 If you arrive early you can take the opportunity to explore the world-famous shopping area of Ginza or around Tokyo Station.

-A welcome dinner will be held and we’ll discuss the photography and activities we will undertake in Tokyo over the next few days.
+A welcome dinner will be held and we’ll discuss the photography and activities we will undertake in Tokyo over the next two days.

 We finish off our day at Tokyo Skytree, the second-tallest structure in the world and tallest in Asia at 634m!
 There are amazing views to be had and fantastic opportunities to capture the Tokyo cityscape literally beneath you as the sun sets and the night lights illuminate the city.

-A morning visit to Showa Memorial Park, one of the largest parks in Tokyo and a fantastic autumn colours location.
+A morning visit to Showa Memorial Park, one of the largest parks in Tokyo and a fantastic location for autumn colours.
 The highlight here are the ginkgo trees, including a beautiful ginkgo avenue.

 Accom: Lake Kawaguchi

-We depart Lake Kawaguchi in the late afternoon and make our way down to Okayama.
+We depart Lake Kawaguchi in the afternoon and make our way down to Himeji.

 We spend the day in Hiroshima Peace Memorial Park, the location of the Atomic Bomb Dome, Children’s Peace Monument (the “Sadako statue”), the Memorial Cenotaph, and the Peace Memorial Museum.
 These monuments make for a moving experience and time for contemplation.

-From late afternoon, we visit Miyajima, home to Itsukushima Shrine and its iconic “floating” torii gate in the water.
+In the afternoon, we make our way to Miyajima, home to Itsukushima Shrine and its iconic “floating” torii gate in the water.
 This sight is ranked as one of Japan’s three best views.
 There's also the wonderful Daishoin Temple, full of interesting features located in the hillside behind Itsukushima Shrine.

-After lunch, we have a long transit to Mount Koya (Koyasan), the center of Shingon Buddhism.
+We have a long transit this morning to Mount Koya (Koyasan), the center of Shingon Buddhism.
 We stay overnight at a temple lodging (shukubo) where you can get a taste of a monk's lifestyle.
 There is also the option to visit the Okunoin Temple cemetery as part of a night tour* run by one of Mt Koya's temples.